digital-land/technical-documentation/docs/development/how-to-guides/using-different-python-versions.md

+---
-# Using Multiple Python Versions
+title: Using Multiple Python Versions
+---

 Across our projects there may be areas where you need to switch  between different python versions.
 For exampe the pipelline primarily uses 3.8 but apps tend to work better with 3.10.
 The  default python installed is quite often 3.10.